High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

 \subsubsection{Isolated material interface advection}

-The first multi-species problem is a one-dimensional inviscid problem with the advection of an isolated material interface.
-This problem was introduced by Johnsen et al. \cite{johnsen2006implementation} and is slightly modified here.
-The initial conditions are given by
+The first multi-species problem is a 1D problem with the advection of an isolated material interface.
+This problem was introduced by Johnsen et al.~\cite{johnsen2006implementation} and is slightly modified here.
+The initial conditions are given by:

 Periodic conditions are applied at both boundaries.
 The spatial domain is $x \in \left[0, 1 \right)$ and the final time is at $t = 2$.
 Simulations are evolved with constant time steps $\Delta t = 0.005$ on a uniform grid with 50 grid points where $\Delta x = 0.02$.
 The material interface has exactly advected one period at the end of the simulation.